 Email marketing is also one of the quickest ways to irritate your customers and make them stop buying your products.
 And it’s an easy way to break the law.
 Did you know that email marketing is regulated by Federal law?
 In 2003, the United States Congress passed an act that legislates how and when a business can send emails to customers or potential customers.
 Though as with most laws, it has an inherent flaw: it’s in legalese, so most people really don’t understand it.
 As marketers, this makes our job more difficult, but nonetheless, it affects us, so we’ve got to pay attention.

 Here’s a quick guide that gives a breakdown of the Act, and it focuses on the main parts you need to be concerned with.
 Ready?
 Here goes:

 What does “CAN-SPAM” mean?

 The legislation passed by Congress that regulates commercial email is called the “Controlling the Assault of Non-Solicited Pornography And Marketing Act of 2003,” or CAN-Spam for short.
 Got a nice ring to it, eh?

 What is “Spam,” and what isn’t?

 This is the most complicated part of the legislation.
-Technically, Spam is “Unsolicited Commercial Email.”
+Technically, Spam is an “Unsolicited Commercial Email.”
 In plain English, Spam is “annoying emails you didn’t ask for from companies you don’t know, selling products you don’t want.”

 Should I really pay attention to the act?
 I’m just a small business.

 Well, if you’re ok with breaking Federal law, then go for it.
 Otherwise, you’ve got to pay attention.
 And the size of your business has nothing to do with it. the penalties can be severe: you can be fined up to $300 per email message if you’re convicted of breaking the law.
-Not only can it be expensive, it can also land you in jail, as they Act has criminal penalties for violators.
+Not only can it be expensive, it can also land you in jail, as the Act has criminal penalties for violators.